Where is Santa right now? Use the NORAD live tracker to map his 2023 Christmas flight

 Where is Santa right now?

-As of 12 p.m.
-ET, NORAD says Santa has made his way from China to Singapore to Indonesia, and is headed to India next.
+As of 1:20 p.m.
+ET, NORAD says Santa is flying off the East Coast of Africa, heading from the Seychelles to the Glorioso Islands and then Réunion after stops in China, Singapore, Indonesia and India.

 NORAD's Santa tracker is currently live, and you can monitor Santa's progress in the map below.
-[Note: Map works better on mobile devices; if you don't see it below you can click here to view it on NORAD's website.]
+[Note: The map works better on mobile devices; if you don't see it below you can click here to view it on NORAD's website.]

 You can also follow updates on NORAD's Facebook, X, Instagram, and YouTube pages.